ariel055132/Notes/AWS/AWS_VPC.md

 ### Networks and Hosts
 * 192.168.0 --> network ID
 * 1 --> Host ID (unique value per individual computer)

+## VPC structure
+* Ref: VPCStructure.png
+### General
+* Red Border == Region (e.g )

+* VPC Router takes care of all routing for connections that are going outside of a subnet (within the VPC and outside of VPC)
+* Internet Gateway is connected to VPC router, for sending data out of the Internet (IPv4 network, inbound & outbound connection)
+  * Egress-only Internet Gateway is for IPv6 network (Outbound connection only)
+* Peering Connection: Direct connection between two VPCs
+* VPC Endpoints: Private Connection to public AWS service
+* NAT instance: Enable Internet access for EC2 instances in private subnets (managed by you) outbound only
+* NAT Gateway: Enable Internet access for EC2 instances in private subnets (managed by AWS) outbound only
+* Security Group: Instance-level firewall
+* Network ACL: Subnet-level firewall (only sees traffic going in and out of the subnet)
+* When you create a VPC, you must specify a range of IPv4 addresses for the VPC in the form of CIDR (Classless Inter-Domain Routing) blocks

 ## Reference
 1. https://hackmd.io/@AWSlearning/BJvnmhRg2#%E2%97%86-NACL-vs-SG-%E7%9A%84%E5%AE%89%E5%85%A8%E8%A8%AD%E5%AE%9A%E4%BB%8B%E7%B4%B9 (AWS VPC 網路架構 (觀念講解篇))